tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/life-cycle-management/life-cycle-management.md

 3. If your request has completed successfully, the status will change to **Completed without Errors**.
   ![image of install completed without errors](images/delete-complete-without-errors.png)

-4. Return to your fleet page, under **Java Runtimes**, the deleted java runtime should not be reported after next scanning.
+4. Return to your fleet page, under **Java Runtimes**, the deleted Java Runtime should not be reported after next scanning.
   ![image of verify java runtime installation](images/verify-java-runtime-deletion.png)

 5. Alternatively, you may use SSH command to connect to the compute instance and enter the following command to check the deletion manually.